tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![The Execution Plan tab is highlighted in the Results pane, 6% is highlighted for Query 1, and 94% is highlighted for Query 2.](./media/ssms-query-results-execution-plan-columnstore-index.png "Compare the two queries")

-11. Run the same queries again, but this time set statistics IO on in the query by adding the following to the top of the query window.
+11. Run the same queries again, but this time set statistics IO on in the query by adding the following to the top of the query window

     ```sql
     SET STATISTICS IO ON